sachi-goel/financial-dashboard-excel/README.md

 📊 Financial Performance Dashboard (Excel)

 📌 Overview

-This project is an interactive financial dashboard built using Microsoft Excel to analyze income, expenses, savings, and budget variance.
-It transforms raw financial data into meaningful insights using pivot tables, charts, and KPIs.
+This project is an interactive financial dashboard built using Microsoft Excel to analyze income, expenses, savings, and budget performance.
+It transforms raw financial data into meaningful insights using Pivot Tables, charts, and KPI metrics.

+🎯 Objective

+To track financial performance, identify spending patterns, and provide clear insights into income vs expenses using a structured dashboard.

 📊 Key Features
-KPI metrics: Total Income, Total Expenses, Savings, Savings % Expense analysis by category using Pivot Tables Interactive slicers for dynamic filtering
+KPI metrics: Total Income, Total Expenses, Savings, Savings % Expense breakdown by category using Pivot Tables Interactive slicers for dynamic filtering
 Budget vs Actual variance tracking
-Clean and structured dashboard design
+Clean and structured dashboard design for better decision-making

 🛠 Tools Used
 Microsoft Excel